Walter Vaz

 Walter Vaz Correa (born 24 May 1990) is a French professional footballer who plays as a forward for Hong Kong First Division club South China.

 Career

 Vaz began his career in 2014 with River Plate Montevideo, where he started playing early in 2014.

 He was signed by Hong Kong Rangers in December 2017 but terminated his contract with the club in the following month.

-On 7 April 2018, Vaz appeared in his first match for Swedish club Härnösands.
+On 7 April 2018, Vaz appeared in his first match for Swedish club Härnösand.

 Personal life

 Vaz is of Bissau-Guinean descent.